EricRob/IntelligentDiagnosis/README.md

 | test   |  11-11  | 11_11_11.tif |   1   |  CUMC  |

 ### Outputs
-If an image binary file does not exist, it is created and saved to the `image_bin_dir` directory specified in the configuration
+If an image binary file does not exist, it is created and saved to the `image_bin_dir` directory specified in the configuration.
 All issues encountered in creating image binaries are detailed in the `err_csv` specified in the configuration (error\_list.csv by default).

 Six condition binary files are created for running recurrence_lstm:
 * recurrence_train.bin